 - RETROFIT an older toilet (those that use 3.5 gallons of water per flush or more) so that it uses less water.
 Two options include installing a toilet tank displacement bag or a fill cycle diverter.
 Fill cycle diverters are available at Hillsboro Water for free.
 Do not put a brick in your tank!
 Bricks have been found to crumble over time and create leaks.

 - REPLACE older toilets with a WaterSense high-efficiency toilet.
 Older toilets use up to four times more water per flush.
 HW offers residential WaterSense® toilet rebates of $75 per toilet replaced – up to two toilets per household.
-For details and program terms and conditions visit: Water Efficiency Rebates
+Find additional details, program terms, and conditions online.

 Tackling toilet issues early will turn a losing situation into a winning game as you start saving water and money!